 - Go to the Wowza tutorial How to use Wowza GoCoder video broadcasting iOS app with Wowza Streaming Engine. - Follow the procedure in the Configure Wowza GoCoder App section of the tutorial.
 Specify the following values for Host settings: - a.
 Open the AWS CloudFormation console at https://console.aws.amazon.com/cloudformation/. - b.
-In the AWS CloudFormation console, click the Outputs tab.
+On the AWS CloudFormation console, choose the Outputs tab. - c.
+Copy the value of the WowzaEngineDomainName key, for example, ec2-xx-xx-xxx.compute-1.amazonaws.com. - d.

-- d.
 For Server, paste the value that you just copied. - e.
-For Port, enter 1935. - 3.
-Specify the following values for Application settings: - For Application, enter the application name that you specified when you created the stack, for example, livecf. - On the Outputs tab of the AWS CloudFormation console, copy the value of the PublishStream-Name key, for example, myStream. - c.
+For Port, enter 1935. - Specify the following values for Application settings: - For Application, enter the application name that you specified when you created the stack, for example, livecf. - On the Outputs tab of the AWS CloudFormation console, copy the value of the PublishStreamName key, for example, myStream. - c.
 For StreamName, paste the value that you just copied in the previous step. - 4.
 Change other values as applicable.